 Our Featured Shepherd is...

-(Click on Bears picture to read more about him.)
+(Click on Izzy's picture to read more about her.)

 If you would like to adopt a GSRCA dog, please complete the online application.